lsp7856/Google-CTF/Web.md

 The next step was to decode the String in Python.

-Running Python on the terminal, decoding the String told us the user was set to 'None'
+Running Python in the terminal, decoding the String told us the user was set to 'None'
 > `$ python`

 > `>>> import pickle`